 In July 2014, Ed launched a completely redesigned Scleroderma Education Project™ website, located at SclerodermaInfo.org.
-The Scleroderma Education Project website includes an updated version of the Scleroderma FAQ, a Guide for New and Future Patients (also available in Spanish), and a series of technical articles on advanced topics like ANA and antibody testing.
-New articles and blog posts are constantly being added to the website, including some articles that are focused on educating physicians as well as patients.
+The Scleroderma Education Project website includes a completely updated version of the Scleroderma FAQ, a Guide for New and Future Patients (also available in Spanish), and a series of technical articles on advanced topics like ANA and antibody testing.
+New articles and blog posts are constantly being added to the website, including some articles that are focused on educating clinicians as well as patients.
 In early 2016, the Scleroderma Education Project was recognized as a 501(c)(3) tax-exempt non-profit organization by the United States Internal Revenue Service (EIN: 81-1450999).
 The Scleroderma Education Project is entirely staffed by volunteers so all contributions are used to advance scleroderma education and research.

 In 2015, as it became increasingly clear that current research is doing little to improve the lives and sufferings of patients dealing with this terrible disease, we made the decision to expand the mission of the Scleroderma Education Project to include fostering new research based on the novel disease pathogenesis model that Ed originally proposed in 1993.
-Our expanded Research Advisory Board (RAB) now includes researchers with expertise in blood rheology (biophysical properties of blood), antibodies, therapeutic aphaeresis, and immunology – the skills we feel are needed to advance this new research effort.
-Our group has written and presented research posters at three medical conferences over the past 18 months, including the American Association of Blood Banking annual meeting in October 2015, the American Society for Apheresis annual meeting in May 2016, and the American College of Rheumatology annual meeting in November 2016.
-An expanded version of the first research poster was recently published in Clinical Hemorheology and Microcirculation and we are currently preparing manuscripts based on the other two research posters for journal submission in 2017.
+Our expanded Research Advisory Board (RAB) now includes researchers with expertise in blood rheology (biophysical properties of blood), antibodies, therapeutic plasma exchange (TPE), and immunology – the skills we feel are needed to advance this new research effort.
+Our group has written and presented research posters at three medical conferences over the past several, including the American Association of Blood Banking annual meeting in October 2015, the American Society for Apheresis annual meeting in May 2016, and the American College of Rheumatology annual meeting in November 2016.